 - CPM – Stands for “Cost Per Thousand” (M is the roman numeral for 1,000).
 This is the amount an advertiser pays for 1,000 impressions of their ad.
 For example, if a publisher charges $10 CPM, and your ad shows 2000 times, you will pay $20 for the campaign ($10 x 1000 impressions) x 2.
 Measuring ad success with CPM is most common in awareness campaigns, where impressions are more important than conversions or clicks.

 - Display Ads – Ads on a display network which include many different formats such as: images, flash, video, and audio.
-Also commonly known as banner ads, these are the advertisements that are seen around the web on news sites, blogs, and social media.
+When it comes to offline ads it is important that you understand banner buying guide.
+But here the display ads are commonly known as banner ads, these are the advertisements that are seen around the web on news sites, blogs, and social media.

 - Google Ads (formerly Google AdWords) – Google’s online advertising service.
 This system allows advertisers to reach customers through their search and display networks.
 Google Ads offers several cost models which vary by bidding strategy and company goals.
 Advertisers can bid on keywords which allows their ads to show in Google search results and on Google’s network of partner websites.